redhat-best-practices-for-k8s/certsuite/CATALOG.md

 Version|v1.0.0
 Description|http://test-network-function.com/testcases/operator/install-status-no-privileges The operator is not installed with privileged rights.
 Test passes if clusterPermissions is not present in the CSV manifest or is present  with no resourceNames under its rules.
 Result Type|normative
-Suggested Remediation|Make sure all the CNF operators have no privileges on cluster resources.
+Suggested Remediation|Ensure all the CNF operators have no privileges on cluster resources.
 Best Practice Reference|https://connect.redhat.com/sites/default/files/2022-05/Cloud%20Native%20Network%20Function%20Requirements%201-3.pdf Section 5.2.12 and 5.3.3
+Exception Process|There is no documented exception process for this.
 #### install-status-succeeded

 Property|Description